opacapp/opacclient/README.md

 also have a little bit of information in the [project wiki](https://github.com/opacapp/opacclient/wiki).
 Contributions are best submitted via GitHub pull requests.

-If you get stuck anywhere in the process, please do not hesitate to ask us anytime at info@opacapp.de.
+If you get stuck anywhere in the process, please do not hesitate to create a draft pull request and ask us there!

 Please note that we have a [Code of Conduct](https://github.com/opacapp/opacclient/blob/master/CODE_OF_CONDUCT.md) in place that applies to all project-related communication.